-If you find yourself always answering the same questions, whether it’s in person, via email or even through your social media channels, then you should consider adding a blog or FAQs section to your website.
-FAQs (frequently asked questions) are a great feature of a website that allows users to find exactly that: the answers to common questions.
-While a blog allows your business to produce a more comprehensive solution to problems, it can also help improve your rankings in search engines for key terms.
+If you find yourself always answering the same questions, whether it’s in person, via email or even through your social media channels, then you should consider adding a blog or FAQs (frequently asked questions) section to your website.
+FAQs are a great feature that allows users to find the answers to common questions.
+While a blog allows your business to produce a more comprehensive answer to problems, it can also help improve your rankings in search engines for key terms.
 Therefore driving traffic to your website and exposing you to potential prospects you wouldn’t have otherwise reached.

-Top tip: if you’re not sure what common questions your visitors may have, it could be worth installing Live Chat or another interactive chat service and then making a record of the questions you often get asked.
+Top tip: if you’re not sure what common questions your visitors may have, it could be worth installing Live Chat or another interactive chat service and then making a record of the questions you’re asked.

 Pre-qualification and filtering out time-wasters

 This is a challenge most businesses come across at one stage or another.
-Whether you’re out of their budget or you’re not the right fit for them, there are always customers who choose not to use your business, and who sometimes simply don’t respond to your emails or calls.
-A website can help reduce the number of these you get, and it can pre-qualify enquiries in a variety of ways:
+Whether you’re out of their budget or you’re not the right fit for them, there are always customers who choose not to use your business and some who sometimes don’t respond to your emails or calls.
+A website can help reduce the number of these you get by pre-qualifying your enquiries by:

 - Answering questions before they get asked

 - Using a detailed brief or purchasing form